tanepiper/jquery.ui.pwstrength/README.md

 ============

 * jQuery (tested with 1.8.3)
-* Bootstrap CSS for progress bars (tested with 2.2.2)
+* Bootstrap CSS for progress bars (tested with 2.X and 3.0.0)

 Options